NikolasNorth/Sockets/README.md

 request, the load balancer will run a 'performance test' on the servers.
 A simple transfer request will be made to each server and the time to complete each request will be measured.
 After running the performance test, your load balancer will rank the servers in terms of their transfer times.
 The number of client requests sent to different servers will be proportional to its performance.
-The higher performing servers will recieve relatively more requests compared to the lower performing ones.
+The higher performing servers will receive relatively more requests compared to the lower performing ones.

 When a client issues a request, the load balancer will select a server to handle the request depending on a sorting